joedougherty/buildaspider/docs/BFS.rst

 It is important to note that we are not searching for a specific node in this case.
 We want to visit every possible node.
 As such, we do not specify a stop condition (as in lines 7-8 above).

 Given that there's no stop condition, we'll explore the graph until the visit queue is empty.
-We will try to visit every node.

 ---